swifty94/jarvis/README.md

 ![](https://raw.githubusercontent.com/swifty94/jarvis/master/img/graph3.png)

-### Time-based options for each KPI: latest for today, this week, this month, previous week, previous month.
+### Time-based options for each KPI: latest for today, this week, this month, previous week, the previous month.

 App stack:
 ========